aranibatta/aranibatta.github.io/about.md

 #Past

-Both Arani and Ron were born in Kolkata, West Bengal on the later portion of 1996, but Ron would later mold into existence.
+Both Arani and Ron were born in Kolkata, West Bengal on the later portion of 1996, but Ron would mold into existence later .
 (Ha, you thought they'd give you THAT much personal info) They were born to Dhruba Bhattacharyay, a Civil Engineer and Project Manager who'd finished his graduate studies at [The Univeristy of Tokyo](http://www.u-tokyo.ac.jp/en/index.html) and Saswati Basu (she'd already wrapped up a masters in Political Science from [Calcutta University Lady Brabourne](http://www.ladybrabourne.com/)).
 Dhruba worked for Taisei at the time, so he and his family hopped around living in various Southeast Asian states for a few years.
 Somewhere in between, Arani got a brother his parents dubbed [Shubhayu](https://www.facebook.com/shubhayu.bhattacharyay).

 ![lil arani circa 2001]({{ site.url }}/assets/IMG_0533.png)